 Dozza Italy is perhaps one of the most vibrant towns I’ve ever been to.
 That’s because every other year, Dozza hosts a week-long event called Biennale del Muro Dipinto, where artists are invited to paint the streets.
 This signature art festival occurs on the third week of September during odd-numbered years.
 I think it’s an amazing way to breathe life into an old and sleepy town.

-Once this festival is over, the precious artwork is left behind in the form of street art and murals, making Dozza the open-air art museum that it is.
+Once this festival is over, the precious artwork is left behind in the form of street art and murals.
+This truly makes Dozza the open-air art museum that it is.

 In addition to admiring the street murals, you can also head inside the Research and Documentation Centre of the Biennial of the Painted Wall (Centro Studi e Documentazione della Biennale del Muro Dipinto), where you can see the archives and sketches relating to this biennial event.